Brand Voice Doesn’t Mean What You Think It Means, But You Still Need OneBy Melissa Lafsky March 5th, 2015

 Something editorial types love to say is, “It’s all about the voice!”
 It’s a phrase bandied around a lot, often with little context or explanation.
 And when it comes to branded content, we tend to incorporate it into every content marketing deck or strategy meeting—often without really diving into what “brand voice” means.

-The truth is, “voice” is far more than a buzzword.
+The truth is, voice is far more than a buzzword.
 From a writing standpoint, it’s what differentiates E.L.
 James from D.H.
 Lawrence (along with an overall knowledge of words in the English language).
-From a branded content standpoint, it’s the core tenet for creating every piece of digital content, be it a blog post, tweet, newsletter, or infographic.
+From a branded content standpoint, a brand voice is core tenet for creating every piece of digital content, be it a blog post, tweet, newsletter, or infographic.
 Brands that communicate successfully are successful brands.
 And in order to communicate successfully, you have to distinguish and define your voice.

 So, what exactly is a “brand voice,” and how do you come up with one?
 I teach a class on content marketing, and I show my students how to answer these questions using a simple exercise.